Skip to content

 International Institute for Business Information & Growth (iiBIG) President

-Juliana is a strategic leader with over 25 years of experience in financial services, telecommunications, technology, and the nonprofit sector.
-She currently serves as President of the International Institute for Business Information and Growth (iiBIG), a national platform that convenes leaders across sectors to address complex challenges.
+Juliana Araujo is a strategic, purpose-driven leader with more than 30 years of experience across the financial services, telecommunications, technology, nonprofit, and international development sectors.
+She brings deep expertise in strategic marketing and communications, organizational growth, financial inclusion, and cross-sector collaboration.
+Juliana currently serves as President of the International Institute for Business Information and Growth (iiBIG).

-Fluent in Portuguese, Spanish, and English, she is a passionate advocate for social equity, innovation, and autism awareness.
-Juliana holds a BA in Economics, an MBA, a Master’s in Education, and a Master’s in Science and Technology Policy.
-She also serves her community as a Commissioner on the Alexandria Commission on Employment in Virginia.
+Fluent in Portuguese, Spanish, and English, Juliana holds a Bachelor’s degree in Economics, an MBA, a Master’s in Education, and a Master’s in Science and Technology Policy.
+She has collaborated on research projects with the University of Georgia, Arizona State University, the Federal University of São Carlos (Brazil), and the State University of Campinas (Brazil)

 A. Wayne Johnson